Is it Cheaper to Buy Online Or In-Store? (Explained)

 3. When In Doubt, Compare Both Methods

-One thing online shopping makes easier to do is compare prices.
-Countless browser extensions allow instantaneously comparing prices across multiple websites and platforms.
+One thing online shopping makes easier is comparing prices.
+Countless browser extensions allow instantaneous price comparisons across multiple websites and platforms.

 Other extensions provide coupon information to ensure you can apply all discounts to your purchase.
 This is exclusive to online shopping, while the same assurance for the lowest price is not always available while shopping in a store.